refi64/protic/README.md

 <+ require="myfile.html">
 ```

-## What exactly is pH?
+## What exactly is protic?

-pH is an HTML preprocessor.
+protic is an HTML preprocessor.
 But...why?
 There are already dozens of template languages
 available.

-Here's the key, though: *pH isn't a template language*.
+Here's the key, though: *protic isn't a template language*.

 Most current template languages have been built around the idea of rendering taking
 place on the server.
 The server will use the template language to create a mostly-static